NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@val-permissive-nxdomain@@: *<yes or no>*
-    The scoped form of @ref val-permissive-mode@, limited to NXDOMAIN responses.
-A bogus NXDOMAIN is marked indeterminate and reaches the client instead of SERVFAIL; a bogus response of any other kind is still withheld.
-In particular a bogus positive answer - a name resolved to an address the signer never published - is not let through, which is the protection that the unscoped option gives up.
+    The scoped form of @ref val-permissive-mode@, limited to NXDOMAIN responses that are bare, as defined below.
+Such a response is marked indeterminate and reaches the client instead of SERVFAIL.
+A bogus response of any other kind is still withheld, so the protection the unscoped option gives up - an address record the signer never published, presented to the client as the answer to its question - is kept here.

     This exists for a deployment that forwards to a filtering resolver, such as a threat-intelligence blocklist service.
 Such a service expresses a